Skip to main content

 Languages spoken: English

 Dr. Graves received her MD from the University of Utah in 2010.
 She received training in medicine from the University of Utah, completing her training in 2013.
 She served as a Chief Medical Resident following her residency.
 She joined the University of Utah Division of General Internal Medicine in 2014.
 She completed her fellowship in Hospice & Palliative Medicine in 2019.
-She currently serves as Chief Medical Officer for Inpatient Health.
+She currently serves as Chief Medical Quality Officer for University of Utah Health.
+She is a 2025-2026 Exectutive Leadership in Healthcare Fellow.

 Board Certification